 In response to industry advances, new technology and best practices, The Natural Stone Council (NSC) has updated ANSI/NSC 373-2019: Sustainable Production of Natural Dimension Stone.
-NSF International’s National Center for Sustainability Standards, which helped to facilitate the development of ANSI/NSC 373-2019, recently published the updates.
+NSF’s National Center for Sustainability Standards, which helped to facilitate the development of ANSI/NSC 373-2019, recently published the updates.
 The standard establishes criteria and methods for tracking, measuring and improving sustainability in the production of natural stone.
 ANSI/NSC 373-2019 applies to all processors of natural stone, from quarry operations to final stone fabricators.

 Updates to ANSI/NSC 373 address a broad scope of issues including water, site management, land reclamation and adaptive use, corporate governance, management of excess process materials and innovation.

 “The heart of ANSI/NSC 373: Sustainable Production of Natural Dimension Stone is continuous improvement.
 With the standard being in the market for about five years, we took feedback from certified companies as well as input from key green building programs to make necessary updates and ensure relevance,” said Kathy Spanier, Chair of the Natural Stone Council (NSC) Sustainability Committee.

 How ANSI/NSC 373 Was Developed

 The ANSI/NSC 373 standard was developed by the Natural Stone Council (NSC) in collaboration with Ecoform and NSF.

 The Natural Stone Council is an organization that promotes the use of natural stone in commercial, residential, government, institutional and educational applications.